Franklin Mountains State Park: Geology

 The Precambrian rocks atop North Franklin Mountain are "the highest geological structure in the state of Texas."
 The highest peak is North Franklin Mountain at 7192 ft.
 North Franklin Peak can be accessed via a trail located east of Mundy's Gap.
 The mountains are composed primarily of sedimentary rock with some igneous intrusions.
 Geologists refer to them as tilted-block fault mountains and in them can be found billion-year-old Precambrian rocks, the oldest in Texas.

 Ecology

 Franklin Mountains State Park is part of the Chihuahuan Desert.
 The plants and wildlife found in the park, despite it being within a city, are typical of those found throughout the rest of the desert.
 Barrel cactus, yucca, Mexican and California poppies are common plants.
 Trees like cottonwood, hackberry, juniper and oak grow along the springs on the mountain slopes.
-Mammals in the park include mule deer, mountain lions, ring-tailed cat and a variety of rodents.
+Mammals in the park include desert bighorn sheep, mule deer, mountain lions, ring-tailed cat and a variety of rodents.
 Birds observed at the park included golden eagles, owls, hawks, and a wide variety of smaller birds.